1) Will the FIRE program prepare you for a fire-fighting career?

 2) When are the FIRE classes offered?

 FIRE classes are offered year round in the fall and spring semesters through the main campus.
-Additionally, the Off-Campus Program offers accelerated 10-week FIRE classes at a higher tuition throughout the year including summer.
+Classes offered each semester can be viewed at Honolulu CC's Class Availability.
+Additionally, the Off-Campus Education Program may offer accelerated 10-week FIRE classes at a higher tuition throughout the year including summer.
 Classes are sometimes cancelled for low enrollment.
-For details, go to Honolulu CC's website then click on the Site Index.
-Click on O then on Off Campus Program.
-Classes offered each semester can also be viewed at Honolulu CC's web site at Class Availability.
+For details, go to Honolulu CC's Off-Campus Education Program website.

 Some FIRE courses are offered exclusively through distance education while other FIRE courses are offered only in the day in class.
-Some are offered in the evening or weekends.
+Other courses are offered in the evening or weekends.

 3) What courses should you take in your first semester in the program if you meet the program prerequisites of placement in ENG 100 and MATH 24/50/53?

 The following FIRE courses do not have additional prerequisites so you can take any of these courses.
-Although you may see a list of suggested courses for your first semester, you can actually take any FIRE courses without additional prerequisites.
+Although you may see a list of suggested courses for your first semester, you can actually take any FIRE courses that do not have additional prerequisites.
+The following courses may be offered in the Fall or Spring semesters.

 - FIRE 100 - Introduction to Fire Protection (3 credits)